My child is hyperactive and lacks speech. Does that mean he is a “bad kid”? How do I help him??

 ADHD kids have reduced auditory attention which leads to difficulty in speech comprehension This in turn affects their speech production eventually resulting in a delay.

 Speech-language delay, in combination with difficulty in social usage of language, can impede their communication efforts.
-To know more regarding signs of speech and language delay, click on the link below.

 Speech and language therapy is beneficial for children with ADHD who are facing speech and communication difficulties.
 Identifying their speech issues and providing therapy at the earliest can help the child improve communication skills.
 This in turn helps enhance their academic profile and social skills.